 - Complete Hepatitis B vaccine series (3 vaccinations): Required for those interested in volunteering in the Emergency Room, Operating Room, or Dental Clinics.

 Obtain Occupational Health Clearance

 Pick up the Occupational Health Clearance Packet from UF Health Shands Volunteer Services.
-Take the two forms along with one copy of your immunization records (see the bullet below) to Occupational Health (Room 1004) between the hours of 7:30 a.m. to 3:30 p.m.
-Monday through Friday.
+Take the two forms along with one copy of your immunization records (see the bullet below) to Occupational Health to obtain your clearance.
+Dates, times, and locations for volunteer clearance are listed in the right-hand sidebar.
 Clearance from Occupational Health must be obtained PRIOR to your Placement Appointment.

 - You will fill out a form that helps Occupational Health determine if you need to take a Tuberculosis skin test.
 A majority of our volunteers will not need this test – Occupational Health will tell you if you will need to take one in order to be cleared.

 - We highly recommend beginning the clearance process several days before your appointment to allow for time in the event that you must provide additional documentation or wait for test results to come back before you can be cleared.